 How to Host a Bingo Night Fundraiser

-What better way to head into Spring than by organising your very own bingo fundraiser?
+What better way to feel good and have fun than by organising your very own bingo fundraiser?
 If you’ve ever hosted your own bingo night, you’ll already be aware of some of the things you need to think about.
 But when the goal is to make profit for charity, the stakes are suddenly a lot higher.

 With that in mind, we’ve put together this ultimate guide to running a successful bingo night fundraiser.
 Prepare to be inspired...